Safeguarding

 Click here for the DfE's Keeping Children Safe from Harm - Advice to Parents

-Click here for the Academy's Recruitment Policy
+Click here for the Recruitment Policy

-Click here for the Academy's Online Safety Policy
+Click here for the Online Safety Policy

 Click here for guidance on Sexting